beastbytes/router-register/Writerside/topics/Defining-Routes.md

 ```

 ## RouteInterface & RouteTrait
-RouteInterface allows Routes to be type-checked and defines the `getRouteName()` method
+RouteInterface defines methods when generating URLs in the application.
-that can be used in the application for generating URLs.

 RouteTrait implements RouteInterface.

+Use RouteTrait in application Route enums.